 10 Most Common Types of Infectious Waste

-Identification of different waste stream types generated by any healthcare facility is essential for proper and compliant healthcare waste management.
-A number of waste streams are readily identifiable, such as sharps, pathological and anatomical waste, blood or body fluid waste, and chemotherapy waste, just to name a few.
+Identifying the types of waste streams generated in healthcare facilities is essential for proper and compliant waste management.
+Several streams are readily identifiable, such as sharps, pathological and anatomical waste, blood or body fluid waste, and chemotherapy waste.

 TOPICS WE WILL COVER:

 Infectious waste is defined as an organism or waste product, typically found in healthcare or health related industries, that is capable of causing infection.

 In addition to federal guidelines regarding the handling and treatment of infectious waste, every state in the country has its own recommendations.

 Infectious waste disposal processes must be followed to protect employees, the general public, and the environment.

 Some of the most common types of infectious waste that healthcare workers or individuals can be exposed to are:

 Blood products include plasma, serum, and additional blood components, as well as those found in containers or perhaps saturated solid waste.

 Pathological waste is another type of infectious waste.
 Pathological waste is defined as tissues or body parts removed from a human or animal either accidentally, during a surgical procedure, or during an autopsy and intended for disposal.